Belgium in the Eurovision Song Contest 2023: Competing entries

 The names of the seven acts selected for the competition were announced on 8 November 2022 during the radio MNM programme Kawtar & Keyaert.
-Among the competing artists is former Eurovision Song Contest participant Tom Dice (member of the Starlings), who represented Belgium in 2010.
+Among the competing artists was former Eurovision Song Contest participant Tom Dice (member of the Starlings), who represented Belgium in 2010.
 The artists were selected by an A&R Team (Arts and Repertoire) consisting of music experts from VRT in consultation with record labels and artist managers.
-Artists that were previously rumoured to be selected included Niels Destadsbader and Belgian Eurovision Song Contest 2016 participant Laura Tesoro.
-The candidate Eurovision songs to be performed by the artists were announced on 15 December 2022, along with twenty-second snippets of each entry.
+The candidate Eurovision songs to be performed by the artists were announced on 15 December 2022, along with 20-second snippets of each entry.